Gloria Lee Youn

 “I have dedicated myself to teaching my students to play the piano with a beautiful tone by working with them to identify their own sound.
 By doing this, the students are able to utilize their technical abilities to produce the beautiful tone they are craving to hear from their own heart on the piano.
 As a Suzuki piano instructor, I’ve constantly searching to find new ways to help my students and their parents have effective home practices.
 Effective home practice allows the student to develop confidence, determination, self-discipline, sensitivity and the confidence to try difficult things.
 In doing this, life-long love of music can be fostered.”

-When not teaching, performing or accompanying, Gloria has devoted herself to directing and writing curriculum for the Nursery and Pre School Department and Children’s Small Group at her church.
-She also enjoys baking and dress making.
+When not teaching, performing, or accompanying, Gloria has devoted herself to directing and writing curriculum for the nursery and preschool department and children’s small group at her church.
+She also enjoys baking and dressmaking.
+Learn more on her website.